isomerpages/moh-hcc/index.md

       title: Be a Healthcare Volunteer
       subtitle: why join shc
-      description: SHC is "a platform for citizen engagement and volunteerism in healthcare during peacetime, and a reserve pool in times of crisis" - SMS Koh, 2021
+      description: SHC is "a platform for citizen engagement and volunteerism in healthcare during peace time, and a reserve pool in times of crisis" - SMS Koh, 2021
       button: join us
       url: /join-us/volunteer-registration